 Once your hair is dry, keep your hair flipped over.
 Tousle the curls a little by removing the diffuser (be careful, it’ll be hot) and blowing out your hair for 30 seconds, moving the hairdryer around your head.

 Flip your hair over and begin styling.
 There’s no real instructions with this step– I see which way my hair is wanting to part and go with it.
 Then, I’ll use hairspray to keep things in place so my hair isn’t falling into my face.

 If I’m being completely honest, I don’t like how my hair turned out in the photo above.
 It looked too stringy for my liking but that’s the thing with my curly hair– I never really know how it’s going to turn out.

 While I use a lot of product, I wouldn’t say that my hair ends up feeling or looking crunchy.
-I do like it firm because I try to get as many days as possible out of my hair.
-And if it starts out firm, I can make it last a good 3-4 days.
-During those 3-4 days, I will freshen my hair up with hairspray to keep everything under control.
+I do like it firm in the beginning because I try to get as many days as possible out of my hair.
+And if it starts out firm, I can make it last a good 6-7 days.
+During those 6-7 days, I will freshen my hair up with hairspray to keep everything under control.
 I will say that my favorite hair days are typically day 3-4.

 Hair is too firm … Use less product. // Hair was too wet prior to scrunching.

 - Touching your hair too much or not being gentle enough with the diffuser while drying your hair.